 ... and enter the following information:

-- Annual Fair Rental Value (FRV) of parsonage provided by church - This amount may be shown on Form W-2 Box 14, but if not the minister can obtain an appraisal from a local real estate professional.
+- Annual Fair Rental Value (FRV) of parsonage provided by church - This amount may be shown on Form W-2 Box 14 or separate statement, but if not the minister can obtain an appraisal from a local real estate professional.

-- Annual Utility Allowance, if Any - Enter here any amount shown in Form W-2 Box 14 designated as a utility allowance, if any.
+- Annual Utility Allowance, if Any - Enter here any amount shown in Form W-2 Box 14 or separate statement designated as a utility allowance, if any.

 - Actual Annual Expenses for Utilities - Enter here the actual utility expenses for the year.
 Utilities generally includes electricity, natural gas, oil, water, the rate for basic landline telephone, trash pickup service, the rate for basic cable television, and internet service.